Why subscribe?

 Welcome to Garrison Keillor and Friends, where GK can stay in touch with those who enjoy his writing, fans of A Prairie Home Companion, poetry lovers, and word buffs in general.
 This is how you’ll find his weekly column (sometimes two), Lake Wobegon monologues, limericks, jokes, and who knows what else.

-Born in Anoka, Minnesota, Garrison Keillor is a novelist, essayist, columnist, blogger, poet, and author of dozens of books, including his recent memoir, That Time of Year.
-For more than forty years, he hosted the radio show A Prairie Home Companion, heard on some 700 public radio stations coast to coast and beyond.
+Born in Anoka, Minnesota, Garrison Keillor is the author of numerous books, including novels, a memoir, That Time of Year, and his recent Brisk Verse.
+For more than forty years, he hosted the radio show A Prairie Home Companion, heard on public radio coast to coast and beyond.

 The emailed content you’ll receive from Garrison Keillor and Friends is free of charge.
 In addition, we will soon add a paid subscription option — The Back Room — that will offer a sneak peek at unpublished works in progress (“to read when the ink is still wet, and be able to comment, correct, chastise, or sheer”), poet interviews, a podcast, plus many other buried treasures.